Datavault-UK/automate-dv-docs/docs/macros.md

 ### stage macro configurations

 The stage macro supports some syntactic sugar and shortcuts for providing metadata.
 These are documented in this section.

 #### Column scoping

 The hashed column configuration in the stage macro may refer to columns which have been newly created in the derived column configuration.
-This allows hashes to be created using values generated by the user via the derived column configuration.
+This allows you to create hashed columns using columns defined in the `derived_columns` section. configuration.

 For example: